Join 100,000+ using Modula to power their WordPress galleries.

 In this article, you will find out:

-- How to protect WordPress media files using this plugin;
+- How to protect documents with the Download Monitor plugin;

 Table of contents

-🥁 Why use Modula to protect WordPress media files?
+- Why use Download Monitor to protect files?

 Modula is the most user-friendly WordPress gallery plugin built to make your work easier and increase your workflow.
-Wondering how a gallery plugin can help you protect your media files on WordPress?
-Well, you can use three ways:
+Wondering how a gallery plugin can help you protect WordPress files?
+Well, you can do it in three ways:

 Let’s see how it works!

 Before I show you how to protect your media files using Modula, you will need to install and activate the plugin.
-Let’s see how it’s done.
+Then, let’s create our gallery.

 Every time you want to add media files in WordPress using this plugin, go to your WordPress menu > Modula > Add New.

 Modula comes with a right-click protection extension that protects your images or videos on your website.
 Modula Right-Click Protection will allow users to prevent visitors from downloading images by disabling right-click and Alt+click.

 Once you’ve added your images, scroll down and in the Settings section, look for Misc.
 Next, tick the Enable protection box to disable right-click and Alt/Option+Click functionality for downloading images.